Last updated on January 31st, 2026 at 02:34 pm

 The manmade beach here is located on a very sandy shallow cove off the Intracoastal directly across from the Haulover Inlet.
 This fresh ocean water means that Oleta experiences unusual water clarity.
 When we walked out of the wooded pathway from the parking lot to the beach, the clear turquoise water made us feel like we were at a Caribbean island.
 Stop-and-go traffic seemed a long way away.

-Oleta has a lot to offer – a pretty kayak trail through mangrove tunnels, excellent mountain biking trails, picnic tables and pavilions and a fishing pier (currently closed) – but we did nothing but hang out at the beach with a very happy toddler.
+Oleta has a lot to offer – a pretty kayak trail through mangrove tunnels, excellent mountain biking trails, picnic tables and pavilions and a fishing pier – but we did nothing but hang out at the beach with a very happy toddler.

 Note: This place is full of people on summer weekends.
 On a winter weekday, we shared the broad beach with at most four or five other groups.